-The West Barnstable Fire Department’s ISO Rating is Class 2 when it is operating within 1000 feet of a fire hydrant (or approved alternate water source), and it is a Class 4 when operating in an area without fire hydrants.
-The only reason the department’s ISO rating drops from a 2 to a 4 in the non-hydrant areas is the lack of water for firefighting.
-Our class 6 rating is a significant improvement over our previous Class 9 rating.
+The West Barnstable Fire Department’s ISO Rating is Class 2 when it is operating within 1000 feet of a fire hydrant (or approved alternate water source), and it is a Class 3 when operating in an area without fire hydrants.
+The only reason the department’s ISO rating drops from a 2 to a 3 in the non-hydrant areas is the lack of water for firefighting.

 Of the 380 fire departments in Massachusetts, the West Barnstable Fire Department’s ISO rating of 2 (within the hydrant district) places it among the top 17 fire departments in the state.
 West Barnstable is among the top 810 fire departments in the USA, which is the top 3% of all departments in the nation.